Tax Counseling for the Elderly

 Applicant Eligibility

-Tax Counseling for the Elderly sponsors must be private or public nonprofit organizations with experience in coordinating volunteer programs.
-Federal, State, and local government agencies are not eligible to sponsor a program.
-Applicants must be tax compliant and not debarred or suspended.
+Tax Counseling for the Elderly applicants must be private or public nonprofit organizations with experience in coordinating volunteer programs.
+Federal, State, and local government agencies are not eligible to participate in this program.
+Applicants must be tax compliant and not be debarred or suspended.

 Beneficiary Eligibility